global-asp/asp-source/en/0034_greedy-hyena.md

 which she used to get
 inside.

-Then mother said to Atabo, “When I come to feed you I will sing a song for you to open the door.”
+Then mother said to Atabo, "When I come to feed you I will sing a song for you to open the door."
 This is the song she sang:
-“lka koku nachirima,
+"lka koku nachirima,
 Bala ekena,
 Ke...ke...i...ya.
-Tangarae totokonia kainak ngakon kile.”
+Tangarae totokonia kainak ngakon kile."

 ##
-And mother also said, “Never open the door to a stranger.”
+And mother also said, "Never open the door to a stranger."
 So whenever mother came she sang the song, the door opened and she gave Atabo food.